 - HIFU.
 Seeking treatment at the clinic of Prof. Jeanmonod is a two-fold process: first, a consultation is required and if the patient is eligible for treatment, then the HIFU-surgery will be scheduled for a later date.
 The consultation itself (incl.
 EEG scan and medical evaluation) costs CHF 2,200 (about the same amount in US dollars).
 The HIFU surgery itself is significantly more expensive than the consultation (which includes the diagnostics).
 The waiting list is likely to be long – six months or more (website: www.sonimodul.ch)

 Featured below are a few of the scientific publications that I used for my own research – or – which later on served as proof of my own findings.
 Literature such as this is typically geared towards researchers or clinicians.
 For the average reader, it can perhaps therefore be slightly challenging to digest.
 However, the abstracts are usually a straightforward read; I will also share my own input below each publication.

 Effect of Low-Level Laser Treatment on Cochlea Hair-Cell Recovery after Acute Acoustic Trauma

-This in vivo study examines the potential efficacy of cold laser therapy in a situation of acute noise-induced hearing loss.
+This in vivo study examined the potential efficacy of cold laser therapy in a situation of acute noise-induced hearing loss.
 The study included a control group by exposing both ears of the rats to noise, but only providing unilateral laser treatment subsequently.
 The improved recovery for the treated ears was demonstrated both via superior ABR, but also via direct observation of the cochlea (autopsy).
 As the intervention of hearing recovery using laser therapy was commenced the next day after noise exposure, it can only be concluded that restoration is possible in the acute-stage of the induced trauma.
 However, it is also worth mentioning that timeline observations made using animal models cannot always be converted like-for-like into the human laboratory.
 In the case of hearing loss, it is accepted in scientific circles that treatment which is efficacious in the first few days (in animals) would translate into the same therapy being efficacious in humans for weeks or months.
 [DOI Link]

 Increased Risk of Anterior Uveitis Following Herpes Zoster